MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 ![Moore's law](https://ourworldindata.org/wp-content/uploads/2013/05/Transistor-Count-over-time.png)

-Note: Exponential growth, it is unlikely to continue indefinitely, some new studies are showing that physical limitations could be reached this year - **2017**
+Note: Exponential growth, it is unlikely to continue indefinitely, some new studies are showing that physical limitations could be reached soon.

 **Factors contributing to validate Moore's law:**